More-Collaborative-Laboratory/ww4zero/context/ww4zero.md

    -  Required
 -  `image`: url da imagem
    -  Attribute type: **Property**.
 [URL](https://schema.org/URL)
    -  Optional
--  `belongsTo`: Identification the project that this budget belongs to
-   -  Attribute type: **Relationship**.
-   -  Optional
 -  `orderBy`: Identification of the owner name associated to the project with status in execution
    -  Attribute type: **Relationship**.